ngweimeng/RAG-on-FAANG-SEC-Filing/README.md

 ## Tools and Libraries

 - **LangChain**: A framework to build applications that leverage language model capabilities.
-- **C Transformers**: Provides Python bindings for highly efficient Transformer models using the GGML library, optimized for C/C++.
 - **FAISS**: A library for fast similarity search and clustering of dense vectors, aiding in the efficient handling of large datasets.
 - **Sentence-Transformers (all-MiniLM-L6-v2)**: A pre-trained transformer model generating 384-dimensional vectors from text, enhancing semantic search and clustering applications.
-- **Llama-2-7B-Chat**: A dialogue-centric Llama 2 model fine-tuned with extensive instruction datasets and over a million human annotations for conversational AI.
+- **Gpt-3.5-turbo-instruct**: A dialogue-centric Llama 2 model fine-tuned with extensive instruction datasets and over a million human annotations for conversational AI.

 ## Implementation Guide